fenago/Grokking-Deep-Learning/Lab_15.md

 of code and more about remembering concepts and then rebuilding the code based on those concepts.

-In this chapter, this construction of efficient concepts in your mind is exactly what I want to talk about.
+In this lab, this construction of efficient concepts in your mind is exactly what I want to talk about.
 Even though it’s not an architecture or experiment, it’s perhaps the most important value I can give you.
 In this case, I want to show how I summarize all the little lessons in an efficient way in my mind so that I can do things like build new architectures,